-Education is not one size fits all.
+You don’t need to be a special education teacher to differentiate instruction.
+Education isn’t one size fits all.
 At least, it shouldn’t be.
 Our students come from vastly different backgrounds with diverse needs and abilities.
 Their cultural backgrounds, academic abilities, life experiences, and learning preferences all contribute to who they are as individuals.

 (This post contains affiliate links from which I receive a really small commision, at absolutely no cost to you.)

 This post is a round- up of tips and advice from some of my favorite teacher authors.
+They teach a variety of subjects, from special education to STEM, to elementary language arts.
 I asked them to weigh in on the topic of differentiated instruction so I could share their responses with you.
 In this post, I’ll be discussing what differentiated instruction is, why it’s necessary, why it can be challenging to implement, and tips to get you started.

 What Is Differentiated Instruction?